KSGitUser/ready-projects/quesar-simplegram/README.md

 You can find demo by url: [https://quasar-simplegram.web.app](https://quasar-simplegram.web.app)

-Backend deploy on heroku
+Backend is deployed on heroku

-Frontend deploy on firebase
+Frontend id deployed on firebase

 ## Install the dependencies
 ```bash